bartekdobija/scm-sentry/README.md

     - Linux or Mac OS X with an SSH server installed

 ### Configuration
-This configuration assumes that you have a server setup that acts as your main repository used by a group of developers, in this example the server is called ```central.company.com``` .
-All developers push/pull the source code to an account called ```repo``` that is setup on the server.
+This configuration assumes that you have a server setup that acts as the central Git/Mercurial repository used by a group of developers.
+In this example the server is called ```central.company.com``` and all developers push/pull the source code to an account called ```repo``` that exists  on the server.

 #### Installation
 Login to central.company.com using an account with super-user privileges and use the following commands: